induna-crewneck/Raspberry-UpCheck/CodeSnippets.md

+Code snippets

-# These are just code snippets that were used for this project or may otherwise be useful
+## These are just code snippets that were used for this project or may otherwise be useful

 ### Ping URL in python and print (show) ping resut
 ```